pingswept/me30-website/content/notes/KB2040-setup.md

 If you've made it this far, your hardware and software are working properly.
 Congratulations!
 Go get a drink of cool, delicious water!

+## More about Python programs for the KB2040

+Check out our [KB2040 programming page](http://andnowforelectronics.com/notes/kb2040-programming/) to learn the CircuitPython commands most often used to control motors and LEDs.

 ## Alternative KB2040 programming tutorials

 Adafruit's [CircuitPython Tutorials](https://learn.adafruit.com/welcome-to-circuitpython) are great if you're new to this stuff.
 Please take the time to run through them; it's an investment worth making.
 Microcontrollers are not going away soon.